 Do we need to give you any product information?

 No, you don’t.
 All you need to do is to buy the barcodes on our website and pay by credit card.
 You will receive your barcodes automatically by email as soon as we receive your payment.
 Each barcode will be a globally unique sequence of 13 digits encoded into a barcode image (the vertical black bars and white spaces).
 No product information will be encoded into the barcodes when you receive them – your barcodes and products will only be linked together once you give them to your retailers.
 The retailers enter the information into their inventory system (after that, when the barcode is scanned, the product/price information will appear on the retailer’s checkout screen).

 Do we need to register the barcodes in a database?

-No you don’t.
-You can just allocate the barcodes to your Liquor products, and get them printed onto the labels, and then start using the barcodes immediately.
-There is no compulsory (or comprehensive) barcode database for Liquor products – or for any other retail product – in New Zealand or worldwide.
+No, you don’t.
+You can allocate the barcodes to your Liquor products, get them printed onto the labels, and then start using the barcodes immediately.
+There is no compulsory (or comprehensive) barcode database for Liquor products – or any other retail product – in New Zealand or worldwide.

-There are several general barcode databases online (where all types of retail products – food, beverages, clothes etc – can be listed), but none of these databases are complete (or compulsory).
+There are several general barcode databases online (where all types of retail products – food, beverages, clothes etc. – can be listed), but none of these databases is complete (or compulsory).
 One of the best ones is the International Barcodes Database.
-If you purchase “EAN-13 Barcode Packages” (above) you’ll be able to register your barcodes for free on that database.
-Registration is an optional service, it is not compulsory.
-For more information about barcode registration click here.
+If you purchase “EAN-13 Barcode Packages” (above), you’ll be able to register your barcodes for free on that database.
+Registration is an optional service.
+It is not compulsory.
+For more information about barcode registrations, click here.

 Can we purchase a roll of sticky barcode labels from you?

-Yes you can.
-We can send you a roll of barcode labels (via courier) for you to stick onto your existing Liquor packaging or labeling.
-This can be a good option if your labels were printed before you got a barcode (or if the barcode that was printed on the labels is not scanning correctly for some reason).
+Yes, you can.
+We can send you a roll of barcode labels (via courier) for you to stick onto your existing Liquor packaging or labelling.
+This could be a good option if your labels were printed before you got a barcode (or if the barcode printed on the labels is not scanning correctly for some reason).
 You can purchase barcode labels here.